nylas/sync-engine/README.md

 10. Create the mysql database with 'mysql -uroot -p < tools/create-db.sql' (you'll have to specify your mysql server's root password when prompted).

+11. Copy deploy/my.cnf to /etc/my.cnf and restart mysqld.

-10. Nginx needs some SSL certificates.
+12. Nginx needs some SSL certificates.
 Go ask Michael for those, or create your own self-signed ones.

-11. Run `sudo nginx -c deploy/nginx.conf -p ./` to start nginx
+13. Run `sudo nginx -c deploy/nginx.conf -p ./` to start nginx

-12. Run `./inboxapp-srv debug` which should start up nicely.
+14. Run `./inboxapp-srv debug` which should start up nicely.

-13. Visit your page in a browser and log in!
+15. Visit your page in a browser and log in!

 ## Local development